 Your certificate of completion will be issued promptly, and on top of that, you’ll be listed on the Balanced Body website as a qualified Balanced Body Pilates Instructor.

 Overall, this course is a great entry point, that’s for sure.

 With over 25 years of experience in Pilates training, Basi Pilates offers two specific training certifications, which are:

 - Comprehensive Training (split into a U.S and global option)

 Let’s look into the Comprehensive Training certification.

-This is split into two sections: the Foundation Program and the Graduate Program which follows it.
-The first focuses on work on the mat as well as in introduction to some equipment while the second focuses on the full range of Pilates equipment.
+The former focuses on mat exercises as well as an introduction to some equipment training, while the latter focuses on the full range of equipment.